mzonta/booklist/README.md

 # Booklist

-This is a collection of books I have read or I am reading, sometimes without any goal in mind, but always to enlarge my point of view.
+This is a collection of books I have read or I am reading, sometimes without any goal in mind, but always to enlarge my point of view on the automation world.

 ## 2016